What is Lumbago (acute lumbago)?

 - Natural sedatives (hemp, lavender)

-Stress-enhancing factors
+Stress-amplifying factors

-- Permanent availability and multitasking
+- Constant availability and multitasking

 - Lack of sleep and irregular routine